 6. How often can I go to the Writing Center?

 You may make appointments once a day and up to twice a week.

 Don't count on it.
-Nearly all of our tutors are, or have been, Moody students.
-However, your tutor may not have taken the courses in which you are currently enrolled or may have taken it with a different instructor.
+Nearly all of our tutors are Moody students.
+However, your tutor may not have taken the courses in which you are currently enrolled or may have taken them with a different instructor.